These are the money-saving tips that saved us

-And my oh my, we’ve been able to travel to so many places with just a little bit of saving from our small income.
+My oh my, we’ve been able to travel to so many countries from our small income.

 Why do you need to save while traveling?

-Yes, it isn’t cheap, try Googled the cost of air ticket from Mauritius to Singapore for example.
+Try Google-ing the cost of an air ticket from Chicago to Pattaya in Thailand for example.
 Yup, now you know it.

-Now, I am gonna tell you other tips that you can use to save you more money while you’re traveling and these are what people nowadays use to tighten up their travel budget.
+Now, I’m gonna tell you my favorite tips that you can use to save more money while traveling.

-Therefore, we try to find cheaper ways while traveling there and these are tips you can use also when you need to travel to expensive countries like Japan.
+Therefore, we used these 7 tips that you can adopt also when you need to travel to countries like Japan or anywhere else.

 How to save money while traveling?